bq/drag-drop-grid/drag-drop-grid/README.rst

 License
 =======

-drag-drop-grid is distributed in terms of LGPL license.
+drag-drop-gridis distributed in terms of LGPL license.
 See http://www.gnu.org/licenses/lgpl.html for more details.